martel-innovate/join-fiware-lab-guide/scripts/FIWARELabNodesSLA/README.md

   Health](https://fi-health.lab.fiware.org/)

-In particular the hourly, daily and monthly averaged uptime of such services is stored in the historical monitoring database as a unique OverallStatus metric.
+In particular the hourly, daily and monthly averaged uptime of such services is stored in the historical monitoring database.
-The monthly value should not be lower than 95%, in order to respect the given SLA.
+The monthly FiHealthStatus value should not be lower than 95%, in order to respect the given SLA.

-This Python application is used to compute the averaged uptime of the services of each region by calling the API [Services4Region](https://federationmonitoring.docs.apiary.io/#reference/service/services4region) of the FIWARE monitoring APIs.
+This Python application is used to compute the averaged uptime of the sanity service of each region by calling the API [Services4Region](https://federationmonitoring.docs.apiary.io/#reference/service/services4region) of the FIWARE monitoring APIs.